 - Links normally go to pdf files, most of which are immediately viewable and downloadable.
 In the rare cases that material is behind a paywall, you will be taken to the vendor's website.

 We use coding and stylesheet resources provided by open-source Tachyons.

 - Independence, with nothing sponsored, no advertisements, no tracking, no log-ins, no passwords, nothing malicious.
 Secure connections (https://) to external sites.

-- Fast response both on-screen and in dealing with users.
+- Fast response on-screen and in dealing with queries.

 - Commitment to the principles of usability.

-- Commitment to ethical web practice Notes by Tim Berners-Lee
+- Commitment to ethical web practices Notes by Tim Berners-Lee

 - Some kind of relationship with our users.
 We like to know who is using the site, and try to develop some kind of dialogue.

-- Low overheads and dependencies, to help guarantee that the resource survives.
+- Low overheads and dependencies, to help guarantee that the resource survives as an archive.

-- Three clicks will normally take users to significant content
+- Three clicks will normally take you to substantive content.

 - There are no drop-down menus, and scrolling is kept to the minimum.